 What’s the most significant way that EIR has impacted Western Union?

-But there are different levels: Maureen as a leader is going to be a better leader, to make bolder choices, to make purpose come to life, and I don’t believe that our purpose has to live in our foundation, but in our business.
+There are different levels: Maureen as a leader is going to be a better leader, to make bolder choices, to make purpose come to life.
+I don’t believe that our purpose has to live in our foundation, but in our business.
 It’s very clear to me what we could be doing and how I could help WU while creating shared value opportunities.
 Then there’s the narrative side of things.
 I’m Italian and I feel very passionate about things, and this experience was ‘passionante’- an experience that makes you even more passionate.
-People would politely ask me how Uganda was, and little did they know that I’m about to tell them actually what happened – ‘oh my god can you just give me ten minutes of your time.’
+People would politely ask me how Uganda was, and little did they know that I’m about to tell them actually what happened, ‘oh my god can you just give me ten minutes of your time.’
 My WU colleagues have become a bit indoctrinated by my passion, my new perspective on resources and possibilities, and how amazing this EIR program is.
 I’m telling everyone ‘please apply’.
 I applied five years ago and didn’t get accepted until last year, so I had high expectations, but this blew away my expectations.
 I knew I wanted to work with refugees and I knew I wanted something really out of my comfort zone.
 It was an absolutely life-changing and professional experience and I can only hope that any other leader who wants to improve in ways they can’t even imagine they can improve can do something like this.

 You mention in your blog, Hikmet Ersek, WU’s CEO, once said to you: ‘Maureen, turn that emotion into action' How would you say that Ashoka and the EIR allowed you to channel that passion into action?
 And how does your EIR experience fit into your broader mandate within WU to lead the WU refugee program?

 Hikmet was so right when he said that to me.
 I think it’s really important to experience things and to be moved by things, to have something that burns inside you and drives you.
 My main job in WU is loyalty and CRM, which has nothing to do with refugees.
 Back in September 2015, when I saw that terrible photo of the little boy washed up in the Turkish shore, that is when everything started for me.
 I realized I had missed something.
 I said to myself ‘you can’t even strong five sentences together about the refugee crisis, what is wrong with you.’
-So I started reading, reading, reading.
+So I started reading.
 And since then, I’ve spent a lot of time in refugee camps.
 Hikmet said to me, ‘This is going to be a stretch assignment.
 I still need you in your main role.
 But since you are so passionate, if you want it as a second job, you need to make it work.’
 I said ok I’ll do it.
 WU does a lot for refugees.
 There was action before and there is more action now that I’ve come back from Uganda.
 I went to Uganda thinking the refugee situation there was a little hopeless.
 And I was so wrong.
 Because the situation is so hopeful.
 Full, Full, Full.
 Uganda made me realize that the refugee situation has a lot of things in common across the world.
 Because humans are humans.
 And humans have an incredible strength and want to be connected, and be disenfranchised.
 This potential needs to be harnessed.